Marcos Ambrose: 2007–10

 For 2007, Ambrose stepped up to the NASCAR Nationwide Series, driving the No. 59 Kingsford Ford Fusion fielded by Wood Brothers/JTG Racing.
-In the first two races of the 2007 season, he finished on the lead lap, in 16th and 25th, on tracks he had never previously raced on.
+In the first two races of the 2007 season, he finished on the lead lap, in sixteenth and 25th, on tracks he had never previously raced on.
 In the third race of the season, the Telcel-Motorola México 200, Ambrose finished eighth, his career best at the time. having gained several positions in the last few laps of the race.
-He followed up his 8th-place finish in Mexico City with another top 10, finishing 10th in the Sam's Town 300 at Las Vegas.
+He followed up his eighth place finish in Mexico City with another top-ten, finishing tenth in the Sam's Town 300 at Las Vegas.
 He recorded a career best Nationwide Series finish of sixth after starting third at Dover in May.

 At the 2007 NAPA Auto Parts 200 Nationwide Series race at Circuit Gilles Villeneuve in Montreal, Ambrose was the dominant driver of the day, having led for 37 laps.
 After a caution period had finished, Ambrose had well-known Sprint Cup regular and Dakar Rally racer Robby Gordon behind him.
-At turn 3, Gordon successfully made a pass on Ambrose and then the yellow flag came out.
+At turn three, Gordon successfully made a pass on Ambrose and then the yellow flag came out.
 At the next corner, Ambrose rammed the left-rear of Gordon's car, spinning him out under yellow.
 Due to a caution being brought out earlier because of a large crash behind them, Gordon sped back behind Ambrose.
 During the caution, NASCAR officials declared that Ambrose was actually leading at the moment of caution (even though video footage appeared to show otherwise) and that Gordon had not maintained cautious pace by stopping in the middle of the race-track after the spin.
-Therefore, officials ordered Gordon to move back to 14th position for the oncoming restart, but he refused and was subsequently black-flagged.
-When they restarted with 2 laps to go, Gordon intentionally ran into the back of Ambrose at turn 2, spinning him around.
-Although the win slipped away, Ambrose dropped down the field but recovered to finish in 7th.
-Following this incident, Gordon apologized and made a peace offering to Ambrose in the form of a ride for the Watkins Glen road race, in Gordon's No. 77 Camping World Ford Fusion.
+Therefore, officials ordered Gordon to move back to fourteenth position for the oncoming restart, but he refused and was subsequently black-flagged.
+When they restarted with two laps to go, Gordon intentionally ran into the back of Ambrose at turn two, spinning him around.
+Although the win slipped away, Ambrose dropped down the field but recovered to finish in seventh.
+Following this incident, Gordon apologised and made a peace offering to Ambrose in the form of a ride for the Watkins Glen road race, in Gordon's No. 77 Camping World Ford Fusion.
 However, qualifying was rained out and the field was set by owner's points, and the No. 77 did not make the race.